BBaoVanC/guides.stkc.win/content/posts/delayotajailed.md

 +++
-title = "Delay OTA - un-Jailbroken"
+title = "Delay OTA - Jailed"
 date = "2022-01-14T17:58:40-05:00"
 author = "flower"
 authorTwitter = "" #do not include @
 cover = ""
-tags = ["delayota", "NotJailbroken"] keywords = ["delayota", "NotJailbroken"] description = "You can update using DelayOTA to versions for up to 90 days after a new version is released." showFullContent = false readingTime = false
+tags = ["delayota", "jailed"]
+keywords = ["delayota", "jailed"] description = "You can update using DelayOTA to versions for up to 90 days after a new version is released.
+This guide is for unjailbroken devices." showFullContent = false readingTime = false
 +++